alexeysp11/delivery-service-csharp/README.md

      - after this, all interaction between services is carried out in the same way as in the previous option.

 The above methods of interservice communication would allow very flexible configuration of communication between microservices through configs or databases.

+Advantages of a flexible approach to interaction between microservices:
+- The ability to choose the most appropriate method of interaction for each specific task.
+- Reducing dependencies between microservices, which increases their independence and simplifies development and testing.
+- Simplification of system scaling, since each microservice can be scaled independently of others.

+Disadvantages of an agile approach to interaction between microservices:
+- Increasing complexity of the system due to the need to support several methods of interaction and their combinations.
+- Increased network load due to the use of different network protocols.
+- Complication of debugging and monitoring of the system.

 The diagrams show separate databases for different services; in fact, the database can be either common to all services or separate (however, due to replication, all services must work with data as if it were the same database, i.e. i.e. have identical tables and records in them).